Brownie in a Mug

 - 1 small scoop of ice cream or 1 or 2 teaspoons heavy whipping cream to serve

-1 Place flour, sugar, cocoa, salt, and cinnamon in a microwave safe ceramic mug.
+1 Add the dry ingredients to the mug and stir: Place flour, sugar, cocoa, salt, and cinnamon in a microwave safe ceramic mug.
 Stir with a fork or spoon to mix well and break up any clumps.

-2 Add the oil, water, and vanilla to the cup and stir until the mixture is smooth and there are no lumps.
+2 Add the wet ingredients and stir: Add the oil, water, and vanilla to the cup and stir until the mixture is smooth and there are no lumps.

-4 Let cool for a minute and serve with a scoop of vanilla ice cream or a teaspoon or two of whipping cream poured over.
+4 Top with ice cream!
+Let cool for a minute and serve with a scoop of vanilla ice cream or a teaspoon or two of whipping cream poured over.